June 19, 2018

 Trial by Fire

 I landed and tried to find my crew.
-Since my flight was delayed it was a trial by fire.
-We rushed to the locker where all the boats were stored and where the crew had slept while setting everything up.
+Since my flight was delayed, it was a trial by fire.
+Alaska time is much like island time; it's a construct.
+I had never seen what my crew looked like, so I was waiting, looking at every face, seeing if they would ask for me.
+They found me.
+We rushed to the area where all the boats were stored and where the crew had slept while setting everything up.
 Where they slept looked like a refugee area, inside a shipping container.
 I was glad I arrived days later.

 They dropped me off to get my fishing license.
-I met someone from Tucson and had to run back to the locker.
+Afterward, I met someone from Tucson.
+It's a small world, since that's where I lived at the time.
+Then we rushed back to the boating area.
 We packed the truck up with supplies and rushed to the docks where our boats were.
-We had to pack everything and get to the other side of the bay.
+We had to pack everything in the skiff (a small fishing boat) and get to the other side of the bay.

 Boats and bay

-As we were about to head off we had to wait for a large drift net fishing boat to get in the water.
-It was a fairly impressive size and departure.
-The bay was fairly large, it took about an hour to get across, and the crew seemed friendly and nice.
-I was the only new person, so since everything was so foreign to me I really didn't even ask questions.
-Just did what I was told.
+As we were about to head off, we had to wait for a large drift net fishing boat to get in the water.
+It was a fairly impressive size, especially compared to our skiff.
+The bay was incredibly large (it took an hour to get across), and the crew seemed friendly.
+I was the only new person.
+Since everything was foreign to me, I didn't ask any questions.
+I just did what I was told.

 The Point

-We arrived at our point.
-We unloaded and brought our stuff to the "shack."
+We arrived at the "Point", Nushagak Point.
+We unloaded and brought our stuff to the "shack"; this is where the young men slept, and it was aptly named.
 There I met the rest of the crew.
 There wasn't much time for chit chat.
 We began fixing and setting everything up.

+To revitalize everything, we had to start with the water.
 There was a waterfall full of melted ice or glacier water that ran down near our "town" of maybe 100 fisher humans.
-A rubber line provided water for everyone from this waterfall.
+A rubber line provided water for everyone from it.
 We made sure the water got to all the sinks, showers, and anything we needed it for.
 We organized the food, which was substantial since everything had been bought beforehand and shipped there.
 Everything is expensive in the middle of nowhere.
-We organized dishes, swept, and tried to make our temporary home back from nature.
+We organized dishes, swept, and tried to make our temporary home livable again.

 The camp